nuspell/nuspell.github.io/index.md

 # Contact

 The code, wiki and issues are managed at [GitHub](https://github.com/nuspell/nuspell).
 Use that repository, also the closed issues, for any questions or contributions.
-Find Hunspell also on social media such as [Facebook](https://www.facebook.com/nuspell/) and on [Twitter](https://twitter.com/hashtag/nuspell1).
+Find Hunspell also on social media.